wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * Document all serial console commands and how they are used

 ### Precompiled Firmware
-Two precompiled builds exist - One for SPI Ethernet and one for Native RMII Ethernet Download required firmware from github release section in this repo and flash using standard ESP32 tools Use the serial command line interface to configure your board type 'boardconf' or use one as a template and configure your own motors, inputs and outputs using the CLI
+Two precompiled builds exist - One for SPI Ethernet and one for Native RMII Ethernet<br>
+Download required firmware from github release section in this repo and flash using standard ESP32 tools<br>
+Use the serial command line interface to configure your board type 'boardconf' or use one as a template and configure your own motors, inputs and outputs using the CLI<br>

 ### Install & Build
-Clone this repository and open it with platformIO in Visual Studio Code.
+Clone this repository and open it with platformIO in Visual Studio Code.<br>
-See Config.h for example board types choose a Environment for your ethernet type and flash
+See Config.h for example board types choose a Environment for your ethernet type and flash<br>

 ### Settings
-On LinuxCNC Host
+On LinuxCNC Host<br>
-Set your ethernet NIC that ESP32 is connected to 192.168.111.2/24 or any address other than 192.168.111.1 within the /24 subnet
+Set your ethernet NIC that ESP32 is connected to 192.168.111.2/24 or any address other than 192.168.111.1 within the /24 subnet<br>
 ESP32 has a static ip of 192.168.111.1.
-This can be changed in Config.h
+This can be changed in Config.h<br>

 ### LinuxCNC driver
 ```bash